Skip to Main Content

 Reference Works (Encyclopedia, Dictionaries, etc.)

-References for encyclopedias should include the following elements: author(s) or editor(s), date of publication, title of the entry, title of the work and pages, place of publication, and the name of the publisher.
+References for encyclopedias should include the following elements: author(s) or editor(s), date of publication, title of the entry, title of the work and pages, and the name of the publisher.

 For sources accessed online, include the retrieval date after the title as the entry may be edited over time, and add the URL.